 How to improve the cybersecurity posture to stay one step ahead of the cybercriminals?

 Cybersecurity challenges are growing at a faster pace but can be controlled after following the below-mentioned steps.

-Endpoint means end-user systems or devices like desktops/ laptops or mobile phones.
-These endpoints are the entry points for the hackers as they can allow them to gain access and exploit the endpoint system successfully.
-Therefore, it is crucial to secure the entry points by using antivirus and anti-malware solutions.
+An endpoint refers to the systems or devices used by end-users such as desktops, laptops, or mobile phones.
+These entry points can be vulnerable to hackers and provide them with an opportunity to gain unauthorized access and exploit the endpoint system.
+Therefore, it is essential to secure these entry points by using effective antivirus and anti-malware solutions.

 To be proactive about cybersecurity, it is crucial to understand the vulnerabilities in the system.
 MSPs and MSSPs providing cybersecurity assessment services can help identify these vulnerabilities and recommend measures to secure the network.
 By taking proactive steps towards security, organizations can mitigate risks and protect their data and assets.